Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Connectivity tools

 \subsection{A variation of the arc complex}

 Let $S$ be a surface of negative Euler characteristic with two disjoint sets of marked points $P=\{p_0,\ldots,p_m\}$ and $Q=\{q_0,\ldots,q_n\}$.
 We regard interior marked points as punctures.
 An arc is a simple curve with one endpoint in $P$ the other endpoint in $Q$ and otherwise disjoint from $P\union Q$.
-We consider arcs up to isotopy relative to $P \union Q \union \partial S$.
+We consider arcs up to isotopy relative to $P \union Q \union \partial S$, i.e., isotopic arcs will define the same vertex in the arc complex.
 We endow $S$ with a complete hyperbolic metric, so that interior marked points form the set of cusps.
 Then each arc can be represented by a unique geodesic.
-Let $\acx(S,P,Q)$ be a simplicial complex whose $k$-simplices are collections $\{ \alpha_0,\ldots,\alpha_k\}$ of arcs that are pairwise non-isotopic and disjoint except possibly at the endpoints (thinking of arcs as geodesics connecting cusps, this amounts to the geodesics being pairwise disjoint).
+Let $\acx(S,P,Q)$ be a simplicial complex whose $k$-simplices are collections $\{ \alpha_0,\ldots,\alpha_k\}$ of (isotopy classes of) arcs that are pairwise non-isotopic and disjoint except possibly at the endpoints (thinking of arcs as geodesics connecting cusps, this amounts to the geodesics being pairwise disjoint).
 One might call $\acx(S,P,Q)$ the \notion{bipartite arc complex} to distinguish it from the arc complex of a surface.

 \begin{proposition} The complex $\acx(S,P,Q)$ is contractible. \end{proposition} This is a variation on~\cite[Theorem~1.6]{Har85}.
 The difference is that our punctures $P$ are not located on the boundary.
 Instead of recycling Harer's proof, we give a proof using more modern technology, namely the surgery flow method introduced by Hatcher~\cite{Ha91}.